Kaydyn-Wils0406/G2FinalAKPSP26/README.md

 # G2FinalAKPSP26
-The repository for my Game Design 2 Final
+The repository for Avery, Purple, and Kaydyn's Game Design 2 Final.